benstratton6/quantumResources/ErrorCorrection/errorCorrection_QuantumRepetitionCode.md

 ## The 3-Qubit Bit-flip Repetition Code

-The code encodes one logical qubit in three physical qubits and is able to **correct** one bit-flip error, but detect up to two bit-flip errors.
+The 3-qubit bit-flip repetition code functions very similarly to the 2-qubit version.
+However, this encodes one logical qubit in three physical qubits and is therefore able to **correct** one bit-flip error and detect up to two bit-flip errors.